 Weight of equal volume of liquid = w = w1 – w2

-Principle Of Floatation:
+Principle Of Floatation

 A floating object displaces a fluid having weight equal to the weight of the object.

 An object sinks if its weight is greater than the upthrust acting on it.
-An objects floats if its weight is equal or less than the upthrust.
+An object floats if its weight is equal or less than the upthrust.
 When an object floats in a fluid, the upthrust acting on it is equal to the weight of the object.
-In case of floating object, the object may be partially immersed.
+In the case of a floating object, the object may be partially immersed.
 The upthrust is always equal to the weight of the fluid displaced by the object.
 This is the principle of floatation.